 - GSLOs will always trigger off the level 1 price.

-- Only a certain percentage of a product's maximum position limit can be placed with a GSLO attached.
+- Only a certain percentage of an instrument's maximum position limit can be placed with a GSLO attached.
 This amount is highlighted in the product overview.

 - GSLOs attached to open trades will be adjusted to reflect corporate action.

-- A - This area will indicate whether GSLOs are available for that product.
-You can also see which other order types and risk management tools are available for this product.
+- A - This area will indicate whether GSLOs are available for that instrument.
+You can also see which other order types and risk-management tools are available for this instrument.
 If they are not available a red 'x' will be shown next to the entry.